user235p/SurveyBlog/_posts/2022-09-27-Looking-for-AI-software-enviroment.md

 Stack overflow is a well known blog site and they make every year a survey with very interesting questions about the programming field where people arround the world answer.
 This seems to me a good source of data in order to take my decission based on such facts, avoiding the bias of searching on the web.

+At our group, we want to start AI development.
+We usually use Matlab in order to write algorithms.
+And Windows is often used.
+We don´t use a version management tool at the moment.
+Therefore we want to answer following questions:

+1. Witch operating system is most adequate?

+2. Does Matlab fits as AI programming language?

+3. Witch code editors are more appropiated?

+4. Witch AI libraries should we use?

+5. Witch version managment is recomended?

-So I took the most up-to-date data (survey 2022) and looked for answers to my questions:
+So I took the most up-to-date data (survey 2022) and looked for answers.

 ### Operating System.